HomeUpSearchMail

 Fits nicely (somewhat broad direction)

-2. Re-appearing northern major standstill set (Stone 8-skyline)
+2. Re-appearing northern major standstill set (Stone 8-skyline [Aird Callernish])

 The resolution of the STRM 1" skyline made by Horizon is not good enough for simulation of this event (due to low resolution of STRM 1" and steep nearby terrain [around 1km away]).